automationhacks/automationhacks.github.io/_posts/2019-07-28-how-to-setup-a-load-test-via-locust.md

 implementation 'org.mock-server:mockserver-netty:5.6.1'</pre>

-Let&#8217;s create a simple `MockServer.kt` file with the code to set this up:<figure class="wp-block-embed is-type-rich">
+Let's create a simple `MockServer.kt` file with the code to set this up:<figure class="wp-block-embed is-type-rich">

 <div class="wp-block-embed__wrapper">
   <a href="https://gist.github.com/gaurav-singh/bfcb8a48a1b80bdda9edbdc63a107703" rel="nofollow">https://gist.github.com/gaurav-singh/bfcb8a48a1b80bdda9edbdc63a107703</a>